consumptionof/cons-demo-store/README.md

 - The code of the coupon, if it's a coupon.
   The item code, if it's a product.

+The interim transaction table currently stores the following:
+- The name of the item.
+- The item code.
+- The coupon code.
+(This is the same as the item code if it isn't a coupon.)
+- The item quantity.
+- The item's price.
+- The final price, the quantity times the price.
+- The item's department.

 (Important note: The current transaction table is in a state of flux.
 Elements are being added and tweaked at this point in development, so the creation of such a table will only be hard-coded once